Eugenia reinwardtiana

 The tree is particularly common around the Cedar Bay National Park in northern Australia and the edible fruit was especially popular with the hippies who lived there in the 1970s.

-The fruits are green at first, when ripe it turns to a bright orange-red colour, these fruits are also taste sweet and delicious with its soft flesh.
+The fruits are green at first, then ripen to a bright orange-red colour with a sweet taste and soft flesh.

 Uses

 The tree is cultivated to a limited extent for its edible sweetish fruit that is often eaten out-of-hand, used to flavour drinks and candies, or as a preserve.
 The fruit is a source of antioxidants.

 The tree is well-suited to amenity horticulture in the tropics, and is grown in the median strips in Cairns.
 It is readily propagated from fresh seed.

-This species is susceptible to Myrtle Rust (Puccinia psidii).
+This species is susceptible to myrtle rust (Austropuccinia psidii).